ahmedjamshed/DL3vsSEGvsUNET/README.md

 Run this on command to create a python virtual environment with the name CVSeg

+On macOS and Linux:

 `python3 -m venv CVSeg`

+On Windows:

+`py -m venv CVSeg`

 Shift your current environment to CVSeg by running this command

+On macOS and Linux:

 `source CVSeg/bin/activate`

+On Windows:

+`py -m venv CVSeg`

 Install the required python libraries